In this article

 Pour spout: Standard | Temperature settings: No temperature control or hold | Volume: 1.9 liters

-Strategist senior writer Liza Corsillo had coveted the out-of-her-price-range Fellow Stagg kettle for a long time — but then she saw this equally stylish one and decided to buy it.
-“I just thought it was so nice looking,” she says, and much more in line with her and her partner’s style than the previous big one she owned when she lived with roommates.
+Strategist senior writer Liza Corsillo had coveted the out-of-her-price-range Stagg EKG kettle for a long time — but then she saw this equally attractive one and decided to buy it.
+The design reads stylishly Scandinavian; it comes in a range of pretty matte colors and features a light wood handle.
+“I just thought it was so nice-looking,” Corsillo says, much more in line with her and her partner’s style than the previous big one she owned with roommates.
 She also calls the Chantal “blissfully uncomplicated” to use.
 You simply fill it up and press down on a single button.
-The cord wraps into the base for neat storage, it holds a lot of water, and the handle has a comfortable grip.
+The cord wraps into the base for neat storage, it holds a lot of water, and it has a comfortable grip.

 Pour spout: Standard | Temperature settings: No temperature control or hold | Volume: 0.6 liters